 - Cornstarch & water slurry (optional)

-- I use thighs or drumsticks because they are the most affordable cuts of chicken, and they just taste good.
-If you have boneless skinless chicken on hand, you can use that too.
+- I use bone-in chicken thighs or drumsticks for this sticky chicken marinade because they are the most affordable cuts of chicken, and they just taste good.
+If you have boneless skinless chicken breasts or thighs on hand, you can use that too.
 I’d cook the whole breasts over the vegetables, and then cube before serving.

 - Adjust cooking time accordingly.
-The chicken may take less time to cook than the vegetables, so you’d want to remove the chicken when it’s done and let the vegetables finish cooking.
+Boneless chicken may take less time to cook than the vegetables, so you’d want to remove the chicken when it’s done and let the vegetables finish cooking.

-- Some people like to use honey garlic sauce, soy sauce, chili sauce and sesame seeds for a traditional Asian-style sticky chicken, so you might like to try my Chinese 5-Spice Chicken for a similar flavor.
-But THIS sticky chicken glaze has a different and totally amazing flavor profile!
+- Some people like to use Honey Garlic Sauce, light brown sugar, soy sauce, chili sauce, and sesame seeds for a sticky Asian glazed chicken, so you might like to try my Chinese 5-Spice Chicken for a similar flavor.
+But THIS sticky chicken glaze has a different and totally amazing flavor profile similar to southern sticky chicken!
 YUM!

 Psst!
 Want to kick this up a notch?
 Try finishing this recipe with a pinch of finishing salt!
 I love Ava Jane’s Kitchen because it doesn’t have microplastics (gross, right?) and it’s SO GOOD!
 Plus, you can get a bag for just 1¢!!
 Just add a pinch before serving.
 (Get your penny bag of salt on this page.)